All Episodes

 He didn't go to Vietnam.

-So that was that was uh something to respect.
+So that was something to respect.

-Well people will be proud that we have a criminal record after the revolution.
+People will be proud that we have a criminal record after the revolution.

-Break the system, destroy the system.
+Break the system.

-People like Timothy McVay.
+People like Timothy McVeigh.

 I mean, people would go to that extreme.

-Anything to to destroy the system.
+Anything to destroy the system.

-And people used to challenge me and say, Well, why don't you build something if you're if you're unhappy with this country, why don't you get into it and build something?
+If you're unhappy with this country, why don't you get into it and build something?

 Well, it's easier to tear it down.

-But my fear rush is that people like me are in our schools, they run our schools, they run our uh all of our bureaucracies.
+But my fear, Rush, is that people like me are in our schools.

 When the hippies washed up, cut their hair because they got tired of sitting on their butts and not earning any money.

-Liberals want the good life too.
+Liberals want the good life, too.

 Oh, well, believe me, I know.